Postgraduate Studies in Computer & Electronic Engineering

 - Other applications of DNNs

-- Traffic flow prediction with graph convolutional networks in under-resourced environments (MEng,2022)
+- Traffic flow prediction with graph convolutional networks (MEng, 2022)

 - Channel estimation and equalisation using generative adversarial networks (MEng, 2022)